Skip to content

 Project Blueprint

-This page describes the product direction of OpenPocket as a consumer-ready phone-use agent built around a local Android emulator.
+This page describes the product direction of OpenPocket as a consumer-ready phone-use agent built around a local, configurable Agent Phone runtime.

 Product Vision